 Risa is passionate about the arts and serves as the Co-Chair of the Steering Committee for the Chicago Cultural Accessibility Consortium as well as on its Board of Directors as Treasurer.
 Risa also serves on the Accessible Airports Advisory Committee for the City of Chicago and the Access Advisory Committee for the Chicago History Museum.
 Risa received a B.A. from Johns Hopkins University.

-As Deputy Commissioner of Compliance, Joe Russo is responsible for reviewing compliance with applicable accessibility codes during the building permit process.
-Previously, Joe held positions with Illinois Attorney General and the US Department of Justice.
+Joe has previously held positions with the Mayor’s Office for People with Disabilities, the Illinois Attorney General, and the US Department of Justice.
 Joe serves on the Board of Directors of Openlands and the Center for Disability and Elder Law.
 Joe earned a B.A. from Georgetown University and a J.D. from New York University School of Law.
 Joe is a Leadership Greater Chicago Fellow (2007).

 Mary is an attorney on Access Living’s civil rights team.
 She represents people with disabilities in discrimination cases, conducts education and outreach about disability rights laws, and is involved in public policy advocacy.
 Formerly, as an attorney at Prairie State Legal Services, Mary represented homeowners in foreclosure.
 Prior to law school, Mary taught middle and high school special education in New York City.
 She completed her undergrad degree at Loyola University in Chicago and received a master’s degree in special education from Pace University.
 She graduated from John Marshall Law School in the top 3 percent of her class.